-Q 3.
-What actions need to be implemented and what services need to be made available to tackle the drugs issue locally?
+O.3 What actions need to be implemented and what services need to be made available to tackle the drugs issue locally?

-Many suggestions were made and overall the research participants felt that what is needed is a co-ordinated, countywide, interconnected, user-friendly response which must be 'a joint effort from all services'.
+A co-ordinated, countywide, interconnected, user-friendly response which must be 'a joint effort from all services' (many participants felt).
 This will help curtail the mere 'chipping away [at] the problem' another person added.
-The suggestions can be broken into six categories, 1.
-Prevention, 2.
-Intervention, 3.
-Treatment, 4.
-Aftercare, 5.
-Publicity and Media 6.
-Management.